For additional information about these degree programs, please see the FES Graduate Program Handbook on the Student Resources page.

-Students in our program pursue their Master of Science (MS), Master of Forestry (MF), or Doctor of Philosophy (Ph.D) degree.
+Students in our program pursue their Master of Science (MS), Master of Forestry (MF), or Doctor of Philosophy (PhD) degree.
 Some students will pursue more than one of these degrees through our program.

-The standards and challenges associated with these degrees can vary greatly.
+The standards and challenges associated with these degrees vary greatly.
 If you are pursuing one these degrees, please review the FES Graduate Program Handbook for details on degree requirements and deadlines.

 The MS degree focuses on building both disciplinary depth and interdisciplinary knowledge and skills in a research context that will qualify graduates for careers in research, teaching, industry, consultation, and other roles that require specific or generalized expertise.